bankjaneo/XivMitmDocker/readme.md

     container_name: xiv-mitm-latency-mitigator
     image: bankja/xivlm:latest
     environment:
+      - MITIGATOR=true # Change to false if only want route game traffic.
       - LOCAL=false # Default to true / false when not use within LAN (VPN only).
       - VPN=true # Change to true if you use on your private VPN server.
       - VPN_INTERFACE_1=wg0 # Find by using "ip a" command.